About This Course

 The Bangor University School of Medical Sciences has a long track record of educational excellence in the areas of Biomedical, Clinical and Medical Sciences.
 In 2017, Bangor University achieved a Gold Award for 'outstanding teaching' in the Teaching Excellence Framework (TEF).
-If you haven't already done so have a look at this page for a further reasons why you should consider studying with us.

 The academics involved with this course have extensive clinical and research links with NHS University Health Boards and other external bodies and companies, which are fully utilised in ensuring that the modules are relevant to the modern clinical, research, academic or industrial environments graduates may enter.

 What will you study on this course?